Achievable logoAchievable logo

 Death of a customer

-First, any open orders (like limit, stop, and stop limit orders) that have not yet executed must be immediately canceled.
-Second, the account must be flagged as “deceased,” which effectively restricts the account from any future activity.
-Last, the firm will wait for proper documentation, which always includes the death certificate.
+First, any open orders (like limit, stop, and stop limit orders) that have not yet executed must be canceled immediately.
+Second, the account must be flagged as “deceased,” which restricts future activity.
+Last, the firm waits for proper documentation, which always includes the death certificate.

-Other documents may be needed depending on the account registration and beneficiary status.
-If the investor is in a state with an estate tax, an inheritance tax waiver may be required.
-This is a state-provided document that ensures proper protocols are being followed by beneficiaries, executors, or administrators regarding estate tax obligations.
-If the estate is involved, letters testamentary* or letters of administration** must be submitted, which are probate court documents validating who the executor or administrator of the estate is.
-Financial firms use these documents to verify they’re taking estate instructions from the right person.
+Other documents may be required depending on the account registration and whether a beneficiary is listed.
+If the investor lived in a state with an estate tax, an inheritance tax waiver may be required.
+This state-issued document confirms that estate tax requirements are being handled properly by beneficiaries, executors, or administrators.

 *Letters testamentary are used for estates where a will exists (testate).